Language

 1

-Click on any element in the table to open a detail panel showing its complete properties.
-The panel displays atomic number, mass, density, electronegativity, melting and boiling points, electron configuration, and discovery year.
+Click any element tile to slide open a panel showing its atomic number and mass, state at 25 °C, electronegativity, density, melting and boiling points, electron configuration, and discovery year.
+Close it with the X button, by clicking outside, or by pressing Esc.

 2